-London is one of the most culturally and economically vibrant cities in the world with a rich historical narrative, and holds endless potential for contextualizing modern development issues in an international setting.
-The service-learning experience in London is a unique opportunity to live and work with a vibrant and diverse community in East London.
-The program is in partnership with the University of East London.
-It has been developed by various stakeholders in the Borough of Newham in East London, where the 2012 Olympics were held, as an approach to bring awareness and activism around health issues and community development.
+London is one of the most culturally and economically dynamic cities in the world and has a rich historical narrative.
+It holds endless potential for contextualizing modern development issues in an international setting.
+The service-learning immersion experience is a unique opportunity to live and work with the vibrant and diverse community in the Borough of Newham in East London.
+The program is a partnership with the University of East London and has been developed by key stakeholders as an approach to bring awareness and activism to focus on health issues and community development.

-The Borough of Newham faces many health challenges.
-Residents are more likely to suffer from Diabetes, Heart Disease or Stroke, and from smoking related diseases.
-It is one of the worst areas in terms of child obesity – with 27.4% of children aged 11 assessed as obese – and life expectancy is much worse in Newham than the England average for both men and women, as are levels of physical activity.
-Life expectancy is low at 50 years.
-Clearly the promise of a healthy and fit population in Newham and neighboring Boroughs as part of the Olympic legacy will not be delivered unless this issue is addressed.
+The Borough of Newham faces many health challenges despite hosting the 2012 Summer Olympics.
+Residents are more likely to suffer from diabetes, heart disease, stroke, and smoking-related diseases.
+It is one of the worst areas of the UK in terms of childhood obesity; 27% of children aged 11 are obese.
+Levels of physical activity for both men and women are much worse in Newham than the UK average.
+Life expectancy is low at 72 years for men and 76 years for women.
+Clearly the promise of a healthy and fit population as part of the Olympic legacy will not be delivered unless these issues are addressed.

-The key objective of this project is to provide students with an opportunity to immerse themselves in service opportunities in the London Borough of Newham, working with communities to do meaningful and impactful voluntary service in a range of areas.
-Students will address health concerns, and will have the opportunity to analyze local governance challenges and barriers to inclusive and effective community development.
-Service and engagement will include participation in community development projects around community health and youth activism.
-In addition, students will also learn about British culture and society, how local government functions, and experience development challenges in a unique service context.
-London, like countless cities around the world, faces critical community issues that must be addressed in new and dynamic ways, including high poverty rates, implications of immigration, and educational challenges – and Newham is no exception.
+The key objective of this project is to immerse students in service work in the London Borough of Newham.
+They will meaningfully engage in impactful voluntary service in a range of areas while working with the local community.
+Students will address health concerns and will have the opportunity to analyze local governance challenges and barriers to inclusive and effective community development.
+Service and engagement will include participation in development projects around community health and youth activism.
+In addition, students will learn about British culture and society and how local government functions, experiencing development challenges in a unique service context.
+London, like countless cities around the world, faces critical community issues that must be addressed in new and dynamic ways, including high poverty rates, implications of immigration, and educational challenges.

 * Please note dates and costs are subject to change